Squash (drink): Terminology

-"Cordial", "diluting juice", and "squash" are similar products, although the products known as cordials tend to be thicker and stronger, requiring less syrup and more water to be blended.
+"Cordial", "diluting juice", and "squash" are similar products, although the products known as cordials tend to be thicker and stronger, requiring less syrup (or, conversely, more water) to be blended.
 In British English, "cordial" refers to a sweet fruit-flavoured drink (as different from a syrup).
 High juice is a type that contains a larger amount of juice, around 45%.

 Squash is often colloquially known as "juice".
 However this term is a misnomer; no squash is pure juice.
 Squashes are commonly called according to the fruit from which they are made.
 More rarely, they may be called "fruit drink", especially if they are ready-diluted in a plastic bottle or paper carton (e.g., Fruit Shoot).

 Fruit juice content

 Squashes are measured by their juice content, the average being 30%.
 A variety of squash that contains a larger amount of fruit juice, up to half or more of the volume in juice, is sold in markets as high juice, and squashes are quite often called "juice" when talking to children, especially these high-juice beverages, although this may be confusing.
 However, many squashes contain less than 20% juice, and some as little as 5–10%.
-The latter are typically low in nutritional value, and the high juice versions are reasonably higher in nutrients, although one downside is that it is high in sugar and does not contain fibre or minor nutrients.
-That goes with almost all squashes.
+The latter are typically low in nutritional value, and the high juice versions are reasonably higher in nutrients, but are generally high in sugar and lacking in fibre.
 A low juice squash may state "with real fruit juice" on the label.

 World markets

+Cordial is popular in the United Kingdom and Commonwealth countries.
+It is not widely consumed in the United States.

 Notable companies producing squash include Britvic (under the Robinsons, MiWadi and Teisseire brands), Hamdard (under the Rooh Afza brand in India, Pakistan and Bangladesh), Nichols (under the Vimto brand), Suntory (under the Ribena brand) and Coca-Cola (under the Kia-Ora brand).
 Australian brands include Cottee's, Bickford's, P&N Beverages and Golden Circle cordials.
 Indian brands include Rasna.
 In Israel, fruit squashes are produced by such companies as Prigat.